 NEVER try to insert contact lenses that look to be ripped or torn in any way.
 If they arrived damaged, then make sure to let our customer services team know before you open the packaging.

 When you get contact lenses online it can be hard to tell how they will look in real life.
 If you want to see how our lenses look in action then be sure to head to our Coloured Contacts Gallery to see how our lenses look on our talented affiliates.
-Our affiliates have a range of eye colors so you can be sure to see the effects on all tones ranging from blue to brown.
+Our affiliates have a range of eye colours so you can be sure to see the effects on all tones ranging from blue to brown.

-All images on our website are for illustrative purposes so the results may vary depending upon your natural eye color.
+All images on our website are for illustrative purposes so the results may vary depending upon your natural eye colour.
 If you think the contact lenses may not give you the effect you desire then leave the lenses sealed and contact our customer service team for advice.
 We leave it to the customer’s discretion as to whether the lenses will give the effect you desire.

 If you have brown eyes, before choosing your new contact lenses you may also want to look at our sections and blogs to find out which lenses are best for people with dark eyes.
-Due to the strong pigmentation, this can be one of the hardest eye colors to cover completely but we have created For Dark Eyes Lens Guides to show which styles to stick to in order to achieve the best coverage.
+Due to the strong pigmentation, this can be one of the hardest eye colours to cover completely but we have created For Dark Eyes Lens Guides to show which styles to stick to in order to achieve the best coverage.

 Your Contact Lens Questions Answered

-Our FAQ articles will help answer most of your colored contact lenses questions but if you have any additional questions about your order or think there is a problem with your lenses please contact our customer service team via our contact form.
+Our FAQ articles will help answer most of your coloured contact lenses questions but if you have any additional questions about your order or think there is a problem with your lenses please contact our customer service team via our contact form.